Jewish land purchase in Palestine

-Jewish land purchase in Palestine was the acquisition of land in Ottoman and Mandatory Palestine by Jews from the 1880s until the establishment of the State of Israel in 1948.
-By far the largest such arrangement was known as the Sursock Purchase.
-As of April 1st, 1945, Jews had acquired 5.67% of the land in Palestine.
+In the 1880s, Jews, predominantly Ashkenazi, began purchasing land and properties across Ottoman Palestine in order to expand the collective territorial ownership of the Yishuv.
+Large Jewish corporations and private Jewish buyers led this effort through multiple intermittent transactions that continued after Mandatory Palestine was established in 1918.
+The largest of these arrangements, known as the Sursock Purchases, resulted in the procurement of the Jezreel Valley and the Bay of Haifa by the 1930s.
+The purchase of land was often accompanied by the eviction of the Arab tenants.
+On 1 April 1945, the British administration's statistics showed that Jewish buyers had legal ownership over approximately 5.67% of the Mandate's total land area, while state domain (a large part of which was held in hereditary lease or had undetermined ownership) was 46%.
+By the end of 1947, Jewish ownership had increased to 6.6%.
+This cycle of land acquisition ultimately ended when the Israeli Declaration of Independence yielded the founding of the Jewish state on 14 May 1948.

 Background

-Towards the end of the 19th-century, the creation of the Zionist movement resulted in many European Jews immigrating to Palestine.
+Towards the end of the 19th century, the creation of the Zionist movement resulted in many Jews immigrating to Palestine.
 Most land purchases between the late 1880s and the 1930s were located in the coastal plain area, including "Acre to the North and Rehovoth to the South, the Esdraelon (Jezreel) and Jordan Valleys and to the lesser extent in Galilee".
+These were mostly the less inhabited coasts and valleys, which had high rates of malaria.
 The migration affected Palestine in many ways, including economically, socially, and politically.

 The Talmud mentions the religious duty of settling the Land of Israel.
 It also allows for the lifting of certain religious restrictions of Sabbath observance to further its acquisition and settlement.

-Land purchases
+History and purchase policies

 In the first half of the 19th century, no foreigners were allowed to purchase land in Palestine.
 This was official Ottoman policy until 1856 and in practice until 1867.
 When it came to the national aspirations of the Zionist movement, the Ottoman Empire opposed the idea of Jewish self-rule in Palestine, fearing it might lose control of Palestine after recently having lost other territories to various European powers.
 It also took issue with the Jews, as many came from Russia, which sought the empire's demise.
 In 1881 the Ottoman governmental administration (the Sublime Porte) decreed that foreign Jews could immigrate to and settle anywhere within the Ottoman Empire, except in Palestine and from 1882 until their defeat in 1918, the Ottomans continuously restricted Jewish immigration and land purchases in Palestine.
 In 1892, the Ottoman government decided to prohibit the sale of land in Palestine to Jews, even if they were Ottoman citizens.
 Nevertheless, during the late 19th century and the beginning of the 20th century, many successful land purchases were made through organizations such as the Palestine Jewish Colonization Association (PJCA), Palestine Land Development Company and the Jewish National Fund.

-The Ottoman Land Code of 1858 "brought about the appropriation by the influential and rich families of Beirut, Damascus, and to a lesser extent Jerusalem and Jaffa and other sub-district capitals, of vast tracts of land in Syria and Palestine and their registration in the name of these families in the land registers".
-Many of the fellahin did not understand the importance of the registers and therefore the wealthy families took advantage of this.
-Jewish buyers who were looking for large tracts of land found it favorable to purchase from the wealthy owners.
-As well many small farmers became in debt to rich families which led to the transfer of land to the new owners and then eventually to the Jewish buyers.